-- A local definition of affordable housing is proposed to meet the identified needs in Norwich. - Affordable housing will be required on sites of 10 or more residential units. - Affordable housing will be sought for development proposals for care homes and purpose built student accommodation on residential or residential-led local plan allocations via a commuted sum. - The SPD provides guidance on on-site provision, and when it is appropriate to seek commuted sums for off-site provision. - Development viability is a material consideration.
+- The extent to which the proposed affordable housing meets the identified needs in Norwich will be taken into account in the determination of individual planning applications. - Affordable housing will be required on sites of 10 or more residential units. - Affordable housing will be encouraged for development proposals for care homes and purpose built student accommodation on residential or residential-led local plan allocations via a commuted sum. - The SPD provides guidance on on-site provision, and when it is appropriate to seek commuted sums for off-site provision. - Development viability is a material consideration.
 The SPD provides guidance on viability assessment and publication of viability information in order to better inform developers of the council's expectations and ease the planning application process. - The SPD includes measures, including an affordable viability review clause, to incentivise development and promote housing delivery.